ariforu/dbx-claude-demo/README.md

 - Goto DBX console and visit "Serving" section to see the available models/gateway.Try the DBX managed LLM models(e.g. databricks-claude-3-7-sonnet) from your "paid" Databricks account(for unified DBU based billing) or register it like external provider if you're testing on Free account !

-## Documentation

-For more information on using the Anthropic API, see the [official documentation](https://docs.anthropic.com/claude/reference/getting-started-with-the-api).